What is linear learning?

 The striking thing about the linear approach is how arbitrary it is.
 The sequences of language items I mentioned have nothing to do with how and when learners actually acquire the elements - still less to do with what they would encounter in the wild.
-The sequence is arbitrary.
+The linear sequence is arbitrary.

 It’s also the case that, in real life (and even in school life) learners of spoken English do not acquire the very first item of the entire sequence – the simple present tense - until they reach an advanced stage of fluency.
 The first will be last and there’s nothing the terxtbook writer can do about this.

 So, it’s interesting that Chinese speakers of English who have mastered many complex grammatical items continue to say “he go” rather than ‘ he goes’.
 For some reason the third persona singular ‘s’ is a late acquired morpheme – in some cases very late.
 Again, this is the direct opposite of what textbook order suggests.